-There was another instance where a bloke shoved the remaining limb of his chopped off arm in my face.
+There was another instance where a bloke rammed the remaining limb of his chopped off arm in my face.
 The guy sawed a body part off to gain money, that’s how rough his life is.
 As a statement, it puts a lot into perspective.
 The year I was made to wear braces, I truly believed that nobody in the world had it worse than me, this trip to India has changed my mind.

 Unfortunately for him, a man waving half an arm in your face and shouting at you in a language you don’t understand is pretty frigging scary.
-Therefore, the natural reaction is to increase your pace and get the hell out of there.
+The natural reaction is to increase your pace and get the hell out of there.
 You then reflect on the situation and develop sympathy when he is out of sight.
-Thus, by chopping his arm off he probably actually makes less.
+So, by chopping his arm off he probably actually makes less.
 Still, at least he didn’t have to go through the embarrassment of wearing a brace at school!